The Dynamic Duo.

 The Future Is Bright

 Social media platforms may come and go, or they may change their algorithms.
-E-mail is becoming the preferred channel as it continues to offer more flexibility by developing kinetic (or interactive) experiences, by designing emails with purchase options that work across mobile devices, and with more automated email features.
+E-mail is becoming the preferred channel l (especially fro home builders and those in real estate,) as it continues to offer more flexibility by developing kinetic (or interactive) experiences, by designing emails with purchase options that work across mobile devices, and with more automated email features.